consensus-shipyard/mir/README.md

 ## Current Status

-This library is in development and not usable yet.
+This library is in development.
 This document describes what the library *should become* rather than what it *currently is*.
 This document itself is more than likely to still change.
 You are more than welcome to contribute to accelerating the development of the Mir library